mmagadia/test_app/README.md

 # Demo Git App

-This is just for testing out git
+This is just for testing out GIT.

+Edit in test_branch.